slint-ui/slint/api/rs/slint/mcu.md

 ### The Renderer

-In desktop and embedded environments, Slint typically uses operating system provided APIs to render the user interface.
-These APIs are often hardware accelerated.
+In desktop and embedded environments, Slint typically uses operating system provided APIs to render the user interface using the GPU.
-In contrast, most MCUs don't have dedicated chips to render advanced graphics.
-Instead, the CPU is responsible for computing the colors of each pixels on the screen.
-This is called software rendering, and Slint provides a software renderer for this task.
+In contrast, most MCUs don't have GPUs.
+Instead, the all the rendering is done by sotfware on the CPU.
+This is called software rendering, and Slint provides a SoftwareRenderer for this task.

 In the previous example, we've instantiated a [`slint::platform::software_renderer::MinimalSoftwareWindow`].
 This struct implements the
 `slint::platform::WindowAdapter` trait and also holds an instance of a [`slint::platform::software_renderer::SoftwareRenderer`].
 You obtain access to it